NATURE SANCTUARY

 A VERY UNIQUE ECOLOGICAL & CONSERVATION EXPERIENCE!

 Since March 18, 2008 Vincent and his wife Claudia have focused on protecting and preserving the unique biodiversity at their 42-acre Raven’s Nest Nature Sanctuary.
-In homage to the land’s strategic location, their unwavering goal has been reflected daily in their ecological restoration on protecting the precious natural resources, thereby benefiting varied habitats and helping to conserve water in one of the world’s most vital biodiversity hotspots.
+In homage to the land’s strategic location, their unwavering goal has been reflected daily in their Ecological Restoration , protecting the precious natural resources, thereby benefiting varied habitats and helping to conserve water in one of the world’s most vital biodiversity hotspots.
 Vincent’s passion and knowledge – born via decades of hands-on field experience – are reflected in every direct action taken at Raven’s Nest.
 Over the years the transformation of the land has been profound, giving true meaning to the term Nature Sanctuary.

 OUR COMMITMENT TO SKY ISLANDS BIODIVERSITY